 Safiatou F Ba-N'Daw

-Independent non-executive director 8A Harvard University MBA graduate, Safiatou spent 12 years with the World Bank as a senior financial specialist for the South Asia region, following which she was appointed Côte d’Ivoire’s Minister of Energy, a position she held until 2000.
-Safiatou was subsequently appointed a director of the United Nation’s Development Programme for South-South Cooperation (formerly the Special Unit: Technical Cooperation among Developing Countries) until 2004 when she was appointed Deputy Chief of Staff to the Prime Minister of Côte d’Ivoire.
-She is a managing partner of Alizes Consultants, an international consulting services firm, and deputy chairperson of Niger Omega, a Nigerian and London based oil and gas services company.
+Independent non-executive director 7A Harvard University MBA graduate, Safiatou spent 12 years with the World Bank as a senior financial specialist for the South Asia region, following which she was appointed Côte d’Ivoire’s Minister of Energy, a position she held until 2000.
+She was subsequently appointed a director of the United Nation’s Development Programme for South-South Cooperation (formerly the Special Unit: Technical Cooperation among Developing Countries) until 2004 when she was appointed deputy chief of staff to the Prime Minister of Côte d’Ivoire.
+Safiatou’s deep understanding of the financial and political opportunities and challenges of operating in emerging countries, especially West Africa, provides a valuable contribution to the board.

 Independent non-executive director 3Olivia holds a BS in Accounting from Florida Southern College and a Masters of Taxation from Georgia State University.
 She is a frequent speaker at United States and international forums for boards and professional organisations on best practices and tools to enhance board effectiveness, risk oversight and government structures.
 Olivia is currently a non-executive director of US Bancorp, Papa John’s International and ResCare, Inc where she serves on various board committees.
 She is also the immediate past chairman and president of the International Federation of Accountants and a past council member of the International Integrated Reporting Council.
 Her extensive financial experience and strong leadership in the area of governance brings additional insight and expertise to the board.
 Other listed company directorships Non-executive director of US Bancorp (NYSE) and Non-executive director of Papa John’s International, Inc (NASDAQ)